mcfwalker/qwkshot/docs/refactors/Backend-Normalization-Spec-2025-04-23.md

 6. **Separate Concerns** - Keep infrastructure fixes separate from feature development to avoid scope creep.

 This post-mortem led to the creation of "Phase 0: Critical Infrastructure Fixes" in the updated refactor plan to address these issues before proceeding with the core normalization work.

+## 8. Limitations (NEW)

+-   **Single Model Focus:** The current normalization strategy (scaling individual models to a fixed height, centering at origin) is optimized for the single-model viewer context.
+It simplifies camera defaults and interpreter logic.
+-   **Not Suitable for Multi-Model Scenes:** This approach discards the inherent relative scale between different models.
+Loading multiple models normalized this way into the same scene would result in incorrect relative sizing and positional overlap at the origin.
+A different normalization/loading strategy would be required to support multi-model scenarios.